dawranliou/dawranliou.com/source/blog/2019-02-02-tachyons-review.html.markdown

 I don't really understand how to effectively take advantage of the cascading aspect of CSS, and functional CSS frees me from worrying about it anymore.
-With functional CSS like Tachyons, the classes are very composable and give me very few surprises.
+With functional CSS like Tachyons, the classes are very composable and give me very little surprises.
 That is a powerful thing.
 I'm able to focus more on the design and less about CSS.

 ## Readability leads to maintainability

 In the above examples is really not that far away from the actual Tachyons usage.
-The only difference is the nomenclature or naming scheme.
+The only difference is the nomenclature (or naming schemes.)
 In Tachyons, the class names are concise.
 For example, in the Case 2 above, `.display-none` is just `.dn`.
 Padding starts with `p`; margin with `m`. `a` `v` `h` `t` `r` `b` `l` stands for all, vertical, horizontal, top, right, bottom, left separately.
 Numbers indicate size.
-(This almost feels like the vim keybindings!)
 Thus, when I look at a div:

 ```html